Myriad-Dreamin/shiroa/github-pages/docs/supports/multimedia.typ

 #import "/github-pages/docs/book.typ": book-page, media

-#show: book-page.with(title: "Typst Supports - Multimedia components")
+#show: book-page.with(title: "Multimedia Components")

-= Multi-media in Typst
+= Multi-Media in Typst

-This is a embed video.
+This is an embed video.

 #media.iframe(
   outer-width: 640pt,